 You’ll run in Puez-Odle Natural Park, across the Sella Massif, and around Marmolada, the highest mountain in the Dolomites, and home to its largest glacier, and through the Pale di San Martino, one of the most rugged of the Dolomite ranges.
 You’ll travel through several of the villages in Alta Badia, including La Villa, Corvara, and Colfosco, as well as Val Gardena, Val di Fassa, and Trentino.
 Traverse a variety of lunar landscapes, across vast pastures, through wooded valleys, along high plains (altiplano), surrounded by tall beautiful peaks throughout.
-If you choose the longer 9-day AV2 itinerary, you’ll even travel using the Dolomites sentiero – aided pathways with ladders, and cables – not quite a via ferrata, but nothing to sneeze at!
+On this longer of our two AV2 itineraries, you’ll even use a Dolomites sentiero – aided pathways with ladders, and cables – not quite a via ferrata, but nothing to sneeze at!

 - Trail run on the Alta Via 2 – the longest of the six famous High Routes of the Dolomites!